 Not only has lack of preaching and teaching on sin affected our Gospel presentation, but it has also numbed Christians into complacency over our own sin.
-We call ourselves “sinners saved by grace”, which to me is like giving us a license to sin.
+We call ourselves “sinners saved by grace”, therefore giving us a license to sin.
 In the book of Romans, sinners are unbelievers.
 A Christian is never referred to as a sinner.
 Instead, Christians are called “saints”.
 Would we be more concerned about our sin, if we referred to ourselves as saints rather than sinners?
 As we study Romans 6-8 we will learn of the tragedy of sin in the life of a believer.

 Brief outline of Romans 6-8.

 Romans 7 – Purpose of the Law